spiral/docs/views/twig.md

 ```

 ## Usage
 You can use twig views immediately.
-Create view with `.twig` extension in `app/views` directory.
+Create a view with `.twig` extension in `app/views` directory.

 ```twig
 Hello, {{ name }}!